Module 9: Human Development and Anatomy Through the Lifespan

 Anatomy through the lifespan

-This section will be covered in the lecture videos, but there are a few main takeaways we’ll mention here.
+This section will be covered in lecture, but there are a few main takeaways we’ll mention here.

 First, whether for good or bad, what we do when we are young can affect our anatomy when we are older.
 We can do weight bearing exercise to build bone density and delay bone loss as we age.
 We can continue to exercise our brain to delay the effects of aging or neurodegenerative disease (if present).
 In contrast, smoking or significant sun exposure can both increase the risk of cancer later in life.